 Martin Luther saw preaching as that time in worship when the promises of God are "poured into our ears" for our life in the world and for our life together as the body of Christ.
 For Luther, the sermon was in many ways sacramental, that is, Holy time.
 Come join us in some Holy time by listening to the message from our worship each week.
 You may also subscribe to our podcast or follow us via the RSS Feed.

-Luther’s Favorite Letter: The Contrary Gospel—Pastor Rick Hartmann followed by the Men's Choir singing It is Well with My Soul by Stafford and Bliss
+Jesus’ Hope for the New Community: Transfiguration—Pastor Rick Hartmann followed by the Men's Choir singing Oh, Bless My Soul by Watts and Williams.

 Jesus’ Hope for the New Community: Table Transformation—Pastor Rick Hartmann followed by the Chancel Choir singing Contemplative Spiritual by Donald More.